FHA UFMIP Refund Chart 2025: Save Money On Your Refi

-You’ll find our FHA MIP refund chart farther down this page.
+You’ll find our FHA UFMIP refund chart farther down this page.
 But, before you scroll to it, take some time to discover how the refund works, who’s eligible, and how you can maximize yours.

 Suppose you have an FHA loan, which is partly insured by the Federal Housing Administration.
-When you closed on your home purchase, you’ll have paid an upfront mortgage insurance premium (UFMIP).
+When you closed on your home purchase, you’ll have paid an upfront mortgage insurance premium (UFMIP)

 Still, you might be in line for a refund of some of the UFMIP you paid if you refinance to another FHA loan within three years of the existing mortgage starting.